ssv-network/lsd-pool/RUN_SMART_CONTRACTS_AND_FRONTEND.md

 ## Connect

-Best way is via discord channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330), ask there, tag the team directly and also @MarkoInEther and @Matty.
+Best way is via [ssv discord](https://discord.com/invite/ssvnetworkofficial) channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330), ask there, tag the team directly and also @MarkoInEther and @Matty.
 They will help you to get to the right person.